-Governing education systems is becoming increasingly complex.
-Today, governance processes involve a growing number of stakeholders, interacting with each other in many different ways, in multiple time-scales and at several levels simultaneously.
-Relationships among these stakeholders are increasingly dynamic and open to negotiation, and a central question for education governance is thus how education systems can provide high quality educational opportunities for all.
+Governing education systems is complex.
+Today, governance processes involve a substantial number of stakeholders inside and outside the government administration, interacting with each other in many different ways.
+They do so across often several levels of governance and with different short- and long-term goals.
+Relationships among these stakeholders are increasingly dynamic and interconnected.
+Against this background, a central question for governance is how systems can provide high quality educational opportunities for all in this challenging environment.

-Strategic Education Governance (SEG) addresses the need to develop flexible and adaptive governance processes that improve the effectiveness and sustainability of reform in today’s complex education systems.
-It aims to help countries develop smarter governance arrangements, sensitive to context and capable of delivering improvement by building upon robust knowledge systems, stakeholder cooperation and constructive accountability.
+Strategic Education Governance (SEG) addresses the need to develop flexible and adaptive governance processes for more effective and lasting reform in today’s complex education systems.
+It aims to help countries develop smarter governance arrangements, sensitive to context and capable of delivering improvement by building upon robust knowledge systems, stakeholder involvement and meaningful accountability.

 Previous work on governing complex education systems

 The SEG project builds on the empirical and conceptual work carried out during CERI's Governing Complex Education Systems project (GCES), which ran from 2011-2016.
 The GCES project highlighted the increasingly complex nature of the systems in which governance processes are embedded, and analysed the implications of such complexity on the effectiveness of existing governance arrangements.